Hispanicatthedisco1/Voy-Amie/journals/hector_elias.md

 ## Oct 19, 2023

 Still working on the FE Create Trip component.
 I have been quite stuck on how to implement a feature that adds a participant while making a trip.
 Created all the fetch data functions and set states, just seeing now how to manipulate the return statement.

 ## Oct 18, 2023

 Bugs: How to gain access to a friend's username since friendships only contain user_id's.
 Solution: Was able to update out get friend router. it now uses two repos (friends and users) and uses the UserOut model when returning data for the user that is 'your' friends (user2_id).
 I did not know you could do that!

 ## Oct 17, 2023

+Finally started to work on FE component.
+Got the skeletal beginnings of it all done.
+Still white boarding how to go about displaying the list of friends that I would want to display to eventually make participants.

+## Oct 13, 2023

+Before leaving for the weekend we are trying to finish up our backend api endpoints.
+Had a little trouble making sense of how to protect them through the router.

+Turns out we can do so by accessing the user's data via the authenticator!
+That helped me take care of the rest of the endpoints for Comments.

+## Oct 12, 2023

+We all broke off and were given a table to write endpoints for in the backend.
+I got Comments and need to create a POST, GET (2), PUT and DELETE endpoints for this table.
+Once I got the swing of things it was not too hard to accomplish this task.
+No blockers or bugs

+## Oct 11, 2023

+Finished most of back end authentication.
+That really was extensive and took a lot of mental power.
+Seemed more difficult since I am still acclimating to FastAPI and how it works.
+Startign to understand the flow of browser -> router -> query -> back to server.

 ## Oct 09, 2023